 2. Develop a Solid Global Strategy

-Although it may seem like common sense, many companies fail to fully prepare for global expansion.
-One of the most important tasks is to create a plan for your product or service.
-Essentially, do research to determine the likelihood of success for your product or service in a new market.
+Many companies fail to fully strategize for global expansion.
+One of the most important tasks is to create a plan for your product or service: Conduct research to determine the likelihood of success for your product or service in a new market.

-By using an agile expansion option like a global Employer of Record to establish a presence in a target country, companies can test out their business plan to measure its potential for success.
+By using an agile expansion option like an employer of record (EOR) to establish a presence in a target country, companies can test out their business plan to measure its potential for success.

 3. Go Lean for International Market Success

 Speaking of agile expansion options, it’s best to keep it lean when taking a business overseas.
-Employer of Record services can help an organization save money, time, and resources.
-In addition, if a market does not prove successful, an Employer of Record makes it easier to compliantly exit a market with ease.
+An EOR can help an organization save money, time, and resources.
+In addition, if a market does not prove successful, an EOR makes it easier to compliantly exit a market with ease.